 - Within the cities I recommend using public transportation in most cities, it is excellent.
 Also walk, European cities are very walkable and there is no better way to know a city.

-How much money do I need?
-Your budget depends on many factors: how you want to travel, type of accommodation, travel time, what you want to eat… Some cities like London are more expensive, and others like Prague tend to have lower prices.
+How much money do you need to travel Europe?
+Your budget depends on many factors: how you want to travel, type of accommodation, duration of your trip, what you want to eat, and other factors.
+Also there are some cities like London which are more expensive, and others (mostly in east Europe) where you’ll find cheaper prices.
 Here are some average costs so you can estimate your budget according to the type of trip you choose to do:

-- Transport in the cities: A subway trip usually costs between €1 and €5.
+- Transportation in the cities: A subway trip usually costs between €1 and €5.
 In London, it is a bit more expensive (£3).